-Delight the kids (and grown ups!) in your family with these individual treats—perfect for a weeknight meal or a child's birthday party.
+Delight the kids (and grown ups!) in your family with these individual treats—perfect for school lunch, a weeknight meal or a child's birthday party.

 Photo from 2015 Milk Calendar - September